Student welds a solution - Farmville

 After graduating, Scharer plans to stay in welding and is hoping to apply to an apprentice school for a shipyard welding program.

-Buckingham County Career and Technical Center President Kyle Bryan expressed his pride in the department’s efforts.“It did save the school quite a bit of money, but I think it also gave Mr. Scharer and Mr. Walter both a sense of accomplishment and helping through this pandemic,” he said.
+Buckingham County Career and Technical Center Principal Kyle Bryan expressed his pride in the department’s efforts.“It did save the school quite a bit of money, but I think it also gave Mr. Scharer and Mr. Walter both a sense of accomplishment and helping through this pandemic,” he said.

 “We’ve had a whole lot of firsts, a whole lot of things we’ve had to contend with this year that we never have had to do before.
 A lot of people here have pitched in and helped to try to pull it all together and make it work.”